TheCakeChicken/stuff/bohemian_rhapsody/README.md

 # Bohemian Rhapsody lyrics
-A javascript array, which contains the lyrics to Bohemian Rhapsody by Queen, in order https://www.youtube.com/watch?v=fJ9rUzIMcZQ
+A JavaScript array, which contains the lyrics to Bohemian Rhapsody by Queen, in order

+https://www.youtube.com/watch?v=fJ9rUzIMcZQ

 There may be a few mistakes, feel free to open a pull request and fix them